 - Seed or nut butter.
 In case of a nut allergy, sunbutter is great in these cookies.
 If nuts are safe for you, almond butter works great.
 If you eat peanuts, use peanut butter.

 - Milk.
 Choose whatever non-dairy milk or dairy milk is safe for you.
 We most often use almond milk or coconut milk in baking.
 Oat milk is a nut-free option.
-I tend to add a little more when I am baking with GF flour, which absorbs more liquid than wheat flour.
+GF flour absorbs more liquid than wheat flour.

 - Preheat your oven to 350 F and line a large baking sheet with parchment paper.
 Combine all your dry ingredients in a bowl.